awsdocs/aws-codedeploy-user-guide/doc_source/tutorial-ecs-with-hooks-deployment.md

-# Step 5: Use the CodeDeploy Console to Deploy Your Amazon ECS Service<a name="tutorial-ecs-with-hooks-deployment"></a>
+# Step 5: Use the CodeDeploy console to deploy your Amazon ECS service<a name="tutorial-ecs-with-hooks-deployment"></a>

  In this section, you update your deployment group by specifying the port for your test listener\.
-This is the listener you created in [ Step 1: Create a Test Listener ](tutorial-ecs-with-hooks-create-second-listener.md)\.
+This is the listener you created in [ Step 1: Create a test listener ](tutorial-ecs-with-hooks-create-second-listener.md)\.
 During deployment, CodeDeploy runs your validation test during the `AfterAllowTestTraffic` deployment lifecycle hook using test traffic served to your replacement task set using the test listener\.
 Your validation test returns the result `Succeeded`, so the deployment proceeds with the next deployment lifecycle event\.
 In a real world scenario, your test function returns `Succeeded` or `Failed`\.

 **To add a test listener to your deployment group**